Marcus Stern (journalist): Reporting career

 After using his psychology degree to work in several psychiatric hospitals, he turned to journalism at age 26.
 He worked for the San Pedro News-Pilot in California and the States News Service in Washington, D.C.
 In 1983 he landed a job covering the Los Angeles area from the Copley News Service's Washington bureau.
 During the 1990s he wrote extensively about immigration issues.
-That coverage won him the Katz Award (1998) from the Center for Immigration Studies and the James Aronson Award (1999) for the story "America's Immigration Dilemma".
+That coverage won him the Raymond Clapper Memorial Award (1997), the Katz Award (1998) from the Center for Immigration Studies, and the James Aronson Award (1999) for the story "America's Immigration Dilemma".
 During the early 2000s he often reported from combat and disaster zones including Haiti, Iraq and Afghanistan.

 He worked at the Copley News Service Washington bureau until 2007; the bureau closed in 2008.
 He then worked for ProPublica and Thomson Reuters.
 He is currently an investigative researcher for Strategic Research.

 He earned the 2017 Gerald Loeb Award for Video for his contributions to "Cosecha de Miseria (Harvest of Misery) & The Source".